proudlygeek/moby-dock/README.md

 # Moby Dock #

-Web UI for Whales :whale:.
-Or Docker Containers :package:.
+Web UI for Whales :whale: and / or Docker Containers :package:.